twilio/stashboard/api.markdown

 Not Supported

-## /services/{service}/statuses/{name}/
+## /statuses/{name}

 ### GET

-return the state
+Return a status

     {
-        "name": "INTERMITTENT",
+        "name": "down",
-        "description": "An explanation of what this state represents" }
+        "description": "A new status",
+        "severity": 1000,
+        "image": "/static/images/status/cross-circle.png",
+        "url": "/statuses/down",
+    }

 ### POST
-* **description**: The new description of the task
+* **description**: The explanation of the status
+* **severity**: The severity of the status
+* **image**: The filename of the image.
+No path information

-Returns the newly updated state
+Returns the newly updated status

-> POST /services/{service}/statuses/{name}/ description=Newstuffhere
+> POST /statuses HTTP/1.1
+description=A%20new%20status&severity=1010&image=cross-circle.png

     {
-        "name": "INTERMITTENT",
+        "name": "down",
-        "description": "Newstuffhere"
+        "description": "A new status",
+        "severity": 1010,
+        "image": "/static/images/status/cross-circle.png",
+        "url": "/statuses/down",
     }

 ### DELETE

+Delete the given status

-> DELETE /services/{service}/statuses/{name}/
+> DELETE /statuses/{name}

-TODO What should it return?
+    {
+        "name": "down",
+        "description": "A new status",
+        "severity": 1010,
+        "image": "/static/images/status/cross-circle.png",
+        "url": "/statuses/down",
+    }

 ### PUT